rushabhbramhade/Machine-Learning-Lab/10-MLOps/Docker/01-docker-basics.md

 # 🐳 Docker Quick Notes (Beginner Friendly)

-> A fast-recall guide for Docker fundamentals.

 ## What is Docker?
 Docker packages your application **with everything it needs** (Python, libraries, dependencies, configs) so it runs the **same everywhere**.

 **Memory:** 📦 *Pack once → Run anywhere.*

----

 # Core Concepts